 Our church buildings are opening each week for quiet, space and private prayer and now for public worship too.
 You'll find details of times and services lower down this page.

-We are a team of five churches, working together to live as We aim to be diverse and inclusive churches
+We are a team of five churches, working together to live as Open, diverse and inclusive churches

 friends and followers of Jesus Christ in our local communities.

 Alongside other churches in Dudley and Worcestershire (the Church of England

 Diocese of Worcester) we want our lives to reflect the life of Jesus through commitment to...

 If you'd be interested in joining with us in our worship, our fellowship, our work or any part of our daily journey with God, get in touch.